aacapoferri/COV2/README.md

 Hi there!
-I am Adam A. Capoferri, a predoctoral fellow in the National Cancer Institute-Frederick and the Department of Microbiology and Immunology at Georgetown University.
+I am Adam A. Capoferri, a postdoctoral fellow in the National Cancer Institute-Frederick.

 The SARS-CoV-2 pandemic has brought many scientists together to work on developing vaccines and evolutionary studies.
 While maybe minor, I am here trying to do my part for some of the analyses I have been working on--see preprint and hopefully published manuscript below.